opinionscience/EUInstruct/README.md

 Following the release of LLama in February 2023, there has been a swift development of instruction datasets to fine-tune LLMs for conversational uses or on specific tasks.
 Yet theses dataset are largely focused on English and to a lesser extent on Chinese.

-This project strives to compile all the available instruction dataset for European languages.
-It aims to support a wider multilingual ecosystem of open source LLMs.
+This project strives to compile the available instruction dataset for European languages, with the wider aim to support a wider multilingual ecosystem of open source LLMs.
 This include two major collections:
 * Original instructions in 28 European languages.
 * Translated instructions in a smaller selections of European languages.

-Our main sources include:
+Our main sources include for original instructions:
 * Guanaco
 * ShareGPT
 * OpenAssistant
 * Stack-Exchange-Paired (heavily filtered as language detection is harmed by the high prevalence of math/programming syntax)

+## Structure
 All datasets are ordered by languages and follow the established structure of Alpaca-style datasets (instruction-input-output).
 EUinstruct can consequently be used to train a language-specific LLM or a multilingual LLM when relevant.
 For instance a "Swiss LLM" could cross the German-speaking, French-speaking and Italian-speaking dataset.

 The provenance of each instruction is integrated at the data level with a "source" attribute.
 This makes it easy to filter in or out some dataset.
 Additionally, each instruction has a unique ID that is either the original one from the dataset or, by default, the ordering id.
 A sample of italian-speaking instruction is structured this way: